fuegovic/website-lc/README.md

 ### WIP: // Blog update
 - ✔️ ~~fix "blog header" (make it look basically like the changelog header)~~
 - ✔️ ~~blog index~~
-- // multiple tag support
+- ✔️ multiple tag support
-- // search by tag / author (menu)
+- ✔️ search by tag / author (menu)
 - ✔️ ~~round preview corners~~
 - ✔️ ~~add author in the blog cards~~
 - ✔️ ~~remove subscribe...~~
+- ✔️ ~~reverse the chronological order~~ 🙃
 - // 🧑‍🦯 light mode 🕶️
+- // 💅 make it prettier
-- // 🥸 fallback anon author
+- // 🥸 fallback anon author ?

-- ✔️ ~~reverse the chronological order~~ 🙃
+### Authors
+- // update frontmatter social array (see blog tags)
+- // show blog posts by under bio

 ### changelogs
 - ✔️ ~~use transform on images instead of whatever is in place, see blogindex for example~~
-- // update social array (see blog tags)

 ### random docs note:
 - // Contact Page?